 Alpaca Fleece is Processed into a Variety of Products

 At Alpacas at Lone Ranch, our alpacas are shorn once a year.
-There are three shearing areas: blanket, neck, leg and belly, and 6 grades of fineness.
+There are three shearing areas: blanket, neck and hind quarters, leg and belly, and 6 grades of fineness.
 It is important to know the grade of the fiber to determine its end use.

 Grade 1 - Ultrafine <20 microns (this is what you want to wear next to your skin)

 Grade 2 - Superfine 20 - 22.9 microns (yarn, wear next to your skin)